 “Man, those were good times,” Billups said.
 “That was so much fun.”

-Longform, Evergreen, Top, Al Harrington, Alan Anderson, Baron Davis, Chauncey Billups, Dahntay Jones, Jared Dudley, Jermaine O'Neal, Kelenna Azubuike, Kevin Garnett, Kyle Lowry, Matt Barnes, Melvin Ely, Patrick O'Bryant, Paul Pierce, Rashard Lewis, Stephen Jackson, Tayshaun Prince, Tyronn Lue, Detroit Pistons, Golden States Warriors
+Longform, Top, Al Harrington, Alan Anderson, Baron Davis, Chauncey Billups, Dahntay Jones, Jared Dudley, Jermaine O'Neal, Kelenna Azubuike, Kevin Garnett, Kyle Lowry, Matt Barnes, Melvin Ely, Patrick O'Bryant, Paul Pierce, Rashard Lewis, Stephen Jackson, Tayshaun Prince, Tyronn Lue, Detroit Pistons, Golden States Warriors